harukawu/yomitan-ultimate-audio/README.md

 4. Go to `R2 Project Storage` in the left sidebar and create a new bucket named `yomitan-audio-bucket`.

-5. Go to `Storage & Database` → `D1 SQL Database` and create a new database called `yomitan-audio-db`.
+5. Go to `Storage & Database` → `D1 SQL Database` in the left sidebar and create a new database called `yomitan-audio-db`.

 ### Locally